whirlxd/brainrot-shell/README.md

 Close all Command Prompt windows and open a new one to apply the changes.

 ## License
-This project is licensed under the [Your License Here].
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements.
+If you have a suggestion for a new name for a command or a new command, feel free to share it through an issue.

 ## Acknowledgements
 Inspired by the CodeCrafters "Build Your Own X" challenge.
 The readme was made with help of chatgpt 💀.